Religious Education in Estonia

 Eesti

-The goal is to prepare the students for life in a pluralistic society and in a world where they will encounter people of different religions and world views, to shape skills and attitudes that form the basis for mutual understanding, respect, openness and readiness for dialogue and cooperation.
+The goal is to prepare the students for life in a pluralistic society and in a world where they will encounter people of different religions and world views, to shape skills and attitudes that form the basis for mutual understanding, respect, openness, and readiness for dialogue and cooperation.

 The main objectives of RE in Estonia: